 Our History

-Activ has a strong and proud history of supporting people with intellectual disability to achieve their goals, break through barriers and increase their independence.
+Activ has a strong and proud history of supporting people living with disability to achieve their goals, break through barriers and increase their independence.

-Today, Activ has grown into one of Western Australia’s largest not for profit disability service providers, now supporting more than 1,800 people with disability across the state.
+Today, Activ has grown into one of Western Australia’s largest not-for-profit disability service providers, supporting more than 1200 people across the state.

 On 10 October, the Slow Learning Children’s Group (SLCG) was formed.